-- 1. The DON requires submission of the following information prior to enrolling in clinical nursing courses: - Immunization Documentation of vaccination or immunity required - Tdap: Td within 10 years of completion of DTP series, and thereafter - MMR: MMR Titer or MMR Vaccinations #1 and # 2 if you are non-immune - Hepatitis B: Hepatitis B Series 3doses - Varicella: Varicella Titer or Varicella Vaccination if you are non-immune - TB (PPD/CXR): Current Documentation of negative PPD (2 step) or documentation of a normal Chest X-ray within the last five years. - Influenza (seasonal) - 2.
-Physical Examination
+- 1. The DON requires submission of the following information prior to enrolling in clinical nursing courses: - Immunization Documentation of vaccination or immunity required - Tdap within 10 years of completion of DTP series and thereafter - MMR: MMR Titer or MMR Vaccinations #1 and #2 if you are non-immune

+- Hepatitis B: Hepatitis B Series 3 doses

+- Varicella: Varicella Titer or Varicella Vaccination if you are non-immune

+- Quantiferon blood test results or equivalent or documentation of a normal Chest X-ray within the last five years.
+(PPD is no longer acceptable)

+- Influenza (September October)

+- 2. Physical Examination

 Note: Physical Examinations can be completed at the BSU Henry Wise Wellness Center.
-For more information or to schedule an appointment call (301) 8604171.
+For more information or to schedule an appointment call (301) 860-4171.

-3. CPR for Health Care Providers

-- 4. Health Insurance - 5.
-Criminal Background Clearance and Drug Screens - All students are required to complete a criminal background clearance and drug screens. - Information for completing criminal background clearance through Castlebranch (CBbridges) the online application will be provided in the Department of Nursing. - Urine drug screen is required by healthcare facilities through Castlebranch.
+- CPR/BLS for Health Care Providers - 4.
+Health Insurance - 5.
+Criminal Background Clearance and Drug Screens - All students are required to complete a criminal background clearance and drug screens. - Information for completing criminal background clearance through the online compliance vendor.
+The online application for the compliance vendor will be provided in the Department of Nursing. - Urine drug screen is required by healthcare facilities through the online compliance vendor.
 Information for online application and payment will be provided by the Department of Nursing.